India got consular access to Nikhil Gupta on three occasions, says Centre

 “A member of this individual’s family has filed a petition in the Honourable Supreme Court, and since the matter is currently sub-judice, it would not be appropriate to comment on it at this time,” he said at a press conference.

-Gupta’s family approached India’s Supreme Court seeking directions to the Centre to intervene in the proceedings about the request for his extradition.
+Gupta’s family approached India’s Supreme Court seeking that the Centre be directed to intervene in the proceedings about the request for his extradition.
 On December 15, a two-judge bench told the petitioners to approach a court in the Czech Republic for any relief, but posted the matter for further hearing on January 4.

 However, on Tuesday, Vladimír Repka, the spokesperson of the Czech justice ministry, told The Indian Express: “Any judicial authorities of the Republic of India have no jurisdiction in the matter in question, the case is under the jurisdiction of the competent authorities of the Czech Republic.”